 Without further ado, let’s pore over the main power tools used in wood construction!

 Perhaps the most popular entry in our list is the chainsaw, which not only is a phenomenally-portable, heavy-duty saw designed for outdoor use, but also a pretty notorious tool used to instill fear, featured in various horror movies (The Texas Chainsaw Massacre ring a bell?).
-This saw can be battery, gas, hydraulic, or compressor-powered, and comes in different sizes suited for different purposes, ranging from hacking down a 100-year old leaning baobab tree to cutting a simple log into wood for your fireplace.
+This saw can be battery, gas, hydraulic, compressor-powered or an electric chainsaw, and comes in different sizes suited for different purposes, ranging from hacking down a 100-year old leaning baobab tree to cutting a simple log into wood for your fireplace.
 On the same note, do bear in mind that, usually, the more complex the chainsaw is, the heavier it will be, so get prepared for strenuous physical effort until you get used to the routine.

 2. Circular Saw